isjeffcom/CUBE.gl-doc/README.md

-# Introduction
+# CUBE.gl

-CUBE.gl is a WebGL-powered geographic-based data visualization framework that allows data sciences visualize large-scale datasets and create digital twin in a few line of code.
-The CUBE.gl builds upon three.js.
+CUBE.gl is a geospatial data visualization framework that allows data analytics to visualize large-scale geo-related datasets or creating digital twin in a few line of code.
+The CUBE.gl is built upon the three.js.

-#### Notice
-This is an Alpha release with bugs and issues for public testing.
-Please report any found issue to Github issue page or pull request if you are willing to help.

 ## Features